Everything You Need To Know About Dyeing A Wig

 Wright advises against dyeing a synthetic wig.
 "Because the hair is synthetic, the dye won't properly penetrate the fibers and it could ruin your wig," she says.

-Mixing bowls, brushes, clips, foils, bleach, color-safe conditioner, and your desired colors should also be added to your beauty-supply shopping list.
+Mixing bowls, brushes, clips, foils, bleach, colour-safe conditioner, and your desired colours should also be added to your beauty-supply shopping list.
 To bleach her custom units, Wright uses Clairol BW2 Powder Lightner and Wella Professionals Blondor Multi-Blonde Powder.
-To activate the lightening process, Wright also recommends using foils to wrap your hair color.
+To activate the lightening process, Wright also recommends using foils to wrap your hair colour.
 Once your hair is bleached, you can use a toner or gloss on top of it to neutralize yellow tones and brassiness.

 Advertisement

-If you want to go beyond browns, blondes, and red, you can still achieve a vibrant hair color at home.
-"Your wig should be bleached to a blonde shade before attempting to achieve a bright color," Spence explains.
-"I prefer to start with a blonde wig for these colors, so the result is as vibrant as possible."
-According to Wright, your wig should be at a minimum of level 12 — icy, platinum blonde — with the least amount of yellow before putting a bright color on top.
+If you want to go beyond browns, blondes, and red, you can still achieve a vibrant hair colour at home.
+"Your wig should be bleached to a blonde shade before attempting to achieve a bright colour," Spence explains.
+"I prefer to start with a blonde wig for these colours, so the result is as vibrant as possible."
+According to Wright, your wig should be at a minimum of level 12 — icy, platinum blonde — with the least amount of yellow before putting a bright colour on top.
 You can also start with a blonde wig if you want to avoid the bleaching process altogether.

 After letting your hair process for 20 minutes — or more depending on your goals — Spence says rinsing out the developer thoroughly is essential.
 "If there's any excess bleach left in the hair, it can become damaged and impact the longevity of your wig," he explains.